-Contributions and grants receivable that are expected to be collected in future years are recorded at their fair value, measured as the present value of their future cash flows.
+Grants. sponsorships, and contributions receivable that are expected to be collected in future years are recorded at their fair value, measured as the present value of their future cash flows.
 The discounts on these amounts are computed using risk-adjusted interest rates applicable to the years in which the promises are received.
 Amortization of the discounts is included in grants and contribution revenue.
+All receivables as of March 31, 2022 and 2021 are considered to be fully collectable and there is no allowance for doubtful accounts.
+Conditional promises to give are not included as support until the conditions are substantially met.
+All contributions and grants receivable are considered by management to be fully collectible and due within one year.
+Accordingly, an allowance for doubtful accounts or discount has not been established.

-Contributions and Grants Receivable (Continued)
+Grants, Sponsorships, and Contributions Receivable (Continued)